helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>We need to make a greater investment in human intelligence.</h3 quote>
+<h3 quote align='center'>Innovation distinguishes between a leader and a follower.</h3 quote>

 ---